 Budapest is known for a lively nightlife, so it’s not a strange thing that you may crave for some food during your night out.
-Luckily, Budapest is filled with restaurants/street food that cook delicious food during the night.
+Luckily, Budapest is filled with restaurants/street food that cooks delicious food during the night.
 Let’s check few of them in case you’ll find yourself in a situation when you’re craving for food during the night.

-Langos is traditional Hungarian snack which is basically a deep-fried dough topped with cheese and sour cream.
+Langos is a traditional Hungarian snack which is basically a deep-fried dough topped with cheese and sour cream.